garylirocks/quickrefs/azure-storage.markdown

   - ZRS (not available in all regions)

   ![Redundancy in a secondary region](images/azure_geo-redundant-storage.png)
-  - GRS: replicated async to the secondary region, LRS in both regions, secondary region data _ONLY_ readable if Microsoft initiates a failover
+  - GRS: replicated async to the secondary region (the paired region), LRS in both regions, secondary region data _ONLY_ readable if Microsoft initiates a failover
   - GZRS: ZRS in both regions
   - RA-GRS, RA-GZRS: you could read from secondary region any time